ibm-cloud-docs/solution-tutorials/image-classification-code-engine.hidden.md

    ibmcloud code-engine jobrun get --name backend-jobrun
    ```
    {:pre}
 4. For logs, copy the **instance** name from the output of the above command and pass it to `--instance` flag in the following command.
-It should look like something like `backend-jobrun-1-0`.
+It should look something like `backend-jobrun-1-0`.
    ```sh
    ibmcloud code-engine jobrun logs --instance <JOBRUN_INSTANCE_NAME>
    ```